Please click on any Training title below to see pricing and full description.

 This is a solid two-day course in network-level pwnage.
-Minimal theory, just pwning, priviledge escalation and exfil.
+Minimal theory, just pwning, privilege escalation and exfiltration.
 Rinse and repeat.
 This is as hands on as you'd expect from Blackhat, no videos or demos here.

 This course looks at the methods and approaches one would take when performing internal and external network penetration tests.
-In our fully functional lab, your aim will be to think like an attacker and map out your target, find weaknesses and fully exploit trust relationships in place.
+In your own fully functional lab, your aim will be to think like a hacker and mapout your target, find weaknesses and fully exploit trust relationships in place.
 Using scenarios along with presentations, this course is a healthy mix of thinking, strategies and the methodologies you might need for every step along the way.

 If you are looking for practical, hands on approach to learning how to pwn a network, then this is where you will find it.